 Lowering your credit utilization ratio by paying down credit card debt can quickly improve your score.
 Aim to use less than 30% of your available credit. - Avoid Opening New Credit Accounts

 Each new credit inquiry can temporarily lower your score.
-Only apply for credit when necessary, and try to keep existing accounts open to maintain a longer credit history. - Monitor Your Credit Report
+Only apply for credit when necessary and try to keep existing accounts open to maintain a longer credit history. - Monitor Your Credit Report

 Regularly check your credit report for errors that could be dragging down your score.
 You can request a free credit report from major credit bureaus like Equifax, Experian, and TransUnion once per year.